About CT Networks

 • Build for the people actually running the event, not the people watching dashboards.

-• Ship the smallest team of coworkers that can meaningfully reduce operator load.
+• Ship the smallest operations team that meaningfully reduces operator load.

-• Treat every coworker action as attributable, reviewable, and reversible.
+• Treat every automated action as attributable, reviewable, and reversible.

 • Make integrations earn their place by unlocking a specific workflow.